TinyML Design Contest for Life-Threatening Ventricular Arrhythmia Detection: Evaluation

 where $\beta = 2$.
 This value gives a higher weight to recall since the detection accuracy of life-threatening VAs is the most critical function for ICDs.
 The setting of $F_{\beta}$ score is expected to discriminate as many VAs as possible to avoid missing shock on VAs while trying to boost the detection accuracy on non-VAs to reduce inappropriate shock rate (i.e., the shock triggered by the episodes which are incorrectly classified as VAs).
 The best value of $F_{\beta}$ score is at 1 and the worst value is at 0.

 The metric for latency is based on the average latency $L$ (in $ms$) of inferences executed on the designated board.
 The latency score $L_n$ is calculated as follows:

 where $L_{min} = 1$ and $L_{max} = 200$ as the normalized bound.
 For real-time VA detection on ICDs, the maximum latency requirement in this contest is set to 200 $ms$.
 The minimum latency execution is set as 1 $ms$ based on the estimate of the computational capability of the MCU board.
-If $L$ complies with the latency range, the best value of $L_n$ score is at 1 and the worst value is at 0.
+We further set the rule that the highest $L_n$ score achieved by the team is 1 and the lowest $L_n$ score is 0.

 The metric of memory footprint is based on the flash occupation $M$ (in $KiB$) of the program on the board.
 The memory footprint score $M_n$ is calculated as follows: